ghTracking/ghtracking.github.io/LectureNotes.md

 ## 6. Secrets of the oceans <a name="6"></a>
 [Back to top](#top)

+* One of the fundamental differences between the Mid-Atlantic Ridge and the East Pacific Rise is that the former exhibits a median valley, whereas the latter does not.
+These bathymetric differences are likely to be due to the fact that the East Pacific Rise is a faster spreading ridge (200mm<sup>-1</sup> compared to 25mm<sup>-1</sup>), meaning the graben feature is not permitted to form.
+* Magnetic timescale (from present) : Brunhes, Matuyama, Gauss, Gilbert

 ## 7. Plate tectonics<a name="7"></a>
 [Back to top](#top)

+* Crucial evidence for plate tectonics
+     * Magnetic signature of oceanic crust (Vine-Matthews)
+     * Deep Earthquakes of Pacific (Benioff)
+     * Transform faults (Wilson)
+     * _Faciliatated by:_
+          * Deep Sea Drilling Project
+          * World-Wide Standardised Seismograph Network

 * *What is the cause of earthquakes at a depth of 70-300km?*
 * *What is the cause of intermediate earthquakes at subduction zones?*